Creative Community for Peace: 2013–2021

-In 2019, 11,200 signed a CCFP petition expressing support for the planned Eurovision Song Contest which was scheduled to happen in Israel.
+In 2019, 11,200 people signed a CCFP petition expressing support for the Eurovision Song Contest scheduled to be held in Israel that year.

-In 2019, CCFP hosted their second "Ambassadors of Peace" event with more than 400 entertainment industry executives in attendance.
-Ziggy Marley was honored at the event as one of their Ambassadors.
-Jacqueline Saturn was also celebrated as an "Ambassador".
-Another winner Aaron Bay-Schuck described CCFP as an organization which "understands that music is a force for change.
-Bay-Schuck also added that "the BDS movement is cowardly, hypocritical and bullying in its purest form."
+Also in 2019, CCFP hosted its second "Ambassadors of Peace" event, with more than 400 entertainment industry executives in attendance.
+Ziggy Marley and Jacqueline Saturn were honored at the event as Ambassadors.
+Another winner, Aaron Bay-Schuck, called CCFP an organization that "understands that music is a force for change" and called the BDS movement "cowardly, hypocritical and bullying in its purest form."

-During the 2021 Israel–Palestine crisis, more than 125 entertainment industry figures, including Gene Simmons and Michael Bublé, signed a CCFP open letter urging peace in the Middle East and an end to inflammatory one-sided accounts.
+During the 2021 Israel–Palestine crisis, more than 125 entertainment industry figures, including Gene Simmons and Michael Bublé, signed a CCFP open letter urging "peace, balanced discourse and an end to inflammatory one-sided accounts".
 The letter also acknowledged the pain and loss on both sides of the conflict.